microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

-Build a reactive Spring Boot microservice that uses the [Spring reactive stack](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) and is bound to a [Cosmos DB database](https://docs.microsoft.com/en-us/azure/cosmos-db/?WT.mc_id=azurespringcloud-github-judubois) in order to access a globally-distributed database with optimum performance.
+In this section, we'll build an application that uses a [Cosmos DB database](https://docs.microsoft.com/en-us/azure/cosmos-db/?WT.mc_id=azurespringcloud-github-judubois) in order to access a globally-distributed database with optimum performance.

+We'll use the reactive programming paradigm to build our microservice in this section, leveraging the [Spring reactive stack](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html).
+In contrast, we'll build a more traditional data-driven microservice in the next section.

 ---